Van der Waerden's theorem: Open problem

 by first establishing a similar result for Szemerédi's theorem, which is a stronger version of Van der Waerden's theorem.
 The previously best-known bound was due to Saharon Shelah and proceeded via first proving a result for the Hales–Jewett theorem, which is another strengthening of Van der Waerden's theorem.

 The best lower bound currently known for $W(2, k)$ is that for all positive $\varepsilon$ we have $W(2, k) > 2^k/k^\varepsilon$, for all sufficiently large $k$.

 Proof of Van der Waerden's theorem (in a special case)

-The following proof is due to Ron Graham and B.L.
-Rothschild.
+The following proof is due to Ron Graham, B.L.
+Rothschild, and Joel Spencer.
 Khinchin gives a fairly simple proof of the theorem without estimating W(r, k).

 Proof in the case of W(2, 3)

 We will prove the special case mentioned above, that W(2, 3) ≤ 325.
 Let c(n) be a coloring of the integers {1, ..., 325}.
 We will find three elements of {1, ..., 325} in arithmetic progression that are the same color.